If you are looking for the best combo workout at home that will give you a lot of strength, and take minimum time, here’s one for you.

 Minimize exercise to 1 or 2, and do them over and over

 The secret is with the selection of the exercises.

 Doing just 2 exercises is perfectly fine as long as they will cover the main muscle groups.

 I always believed that for a good workout, I need to hit as many muscle groups as possible.
 For example.

 - Shoulder press

-This is great routine that I did for years.
+This is a great routine that I did for years.
 Because it worked.

 But still, I had to spend a long time at the gym.
 For each exercise, I was doing 3-4 sets.
-And if I did less than that, it felt like it’s not worth it.
+And if I did less than that, it felt like it was not worth it.

 Plus, I always liked to go heavy.
 And after each workout, I felt like my body was beaten up.
 It felt good at the end of the workout, but my whole day was slow.